-In the last 2 – 3 years, Life Science industry supply chain disruptions highlighted the need for high performance, distributed manufacturing that can accelerate the delivery of new products to patients and increase manufacturers’ profitability.
+In the last 2 – 3 years, Life Science industry supply chain disruptions highlighted the need for high-performance, distributed manufacturing that can accelerate the delivery of new products to patients and increase manufacturers’ profitability.

-The existing workflows and tools, many of which are still manual or paper based, are unable to support the pace of Pharma product development, the number of products under development at any time, and increased use of biologics and cell & gene therapies.
+The existing workflows and tools, many of which are still manual or paper-based, are unable to support the pace of Pharma product development, the number of products under development at any time, and the increased use of biologics and cell & gene therapies.
 PD capacity has become a bottleneck and practitioners are under severe pressure to adapt.

 As a result, these teams report spending 3 to 4 times more time in data preparation than in building the models.
 Additionally, AI models are typically built to work on streaming (real-time) data but are tested using clean offline historical data, giving the user a false promise of high accuracy, and thus perform poorly when deployed in the streaming environment.

 A second challenge is the availability of large data sets.
 Most machine learning and AI algorithms have their origins in big data.
 Pharma manufacturing generally lacks large amounts of valuable data, many still heavily rely on paper, and this problem is even more pronounced in PD.

 A third challenge is model deployment pipeline and integration (often referred to as MLOps).
-Once good AI models have been built, they need to be deployed on a reliable pipeline that can be monitored for performance, versioning, and integrated with process control and quality systems.
+Once good AI models have been built, they need to be deployed on a reliable pipeline that can be monitored for performance, and versioning, and integrated with process control and quality systems.

 Quartic.ai addresses these challenges with a complete and coherent end-to-end solution for the entire Pharma product lifecycle.
-Rather than an AI/machine learning workbench, Quartic provides data connectivity, contextualization, MLOps and a suite of applications that use AI for PD, MVDA Batch Analytics, deviation trend prediction, PAT soft sensors, batch evolution profiling and prediction, process optimization and even autonomous bioreactors.
+Rather than an AI/machine learning workbench, Quartic provides data connectivity, contextualization, MLOps, and a suite of applications that use AI for PD, MVDA Batch Analytics, deviation trend prediction, PAT soft sensors, batch evolution profiling and prediction, process optimization and even autonomous bioreactors.

-Most Life Science manufacturing is still batch manufacturing, as a result, Quartic has purpose built the data framework, as well as the AI analytics, specifically for batch manufacturing.
+Most Life Science manufacturing is still batch manufacturing, as a result, Quartic has purpose-built the data framework, as well as the AI analytics, specifically for batch manufacturing.
 General IIOT platforms do not inherently support this, and the lack of this capability is a big blocker for deployment.

 By capturing both in a unified workflow, Quartic addresses one of the biggest challenges in knowledge management and tech transfer, as well as the struggles in implementing QbD (Quality by Design).
-It also allows the molecule sponsor to track product performance and quality with a unified foundation when using CMO’s and CDMO’s.
+It also allows the molecule sponsor to track product performance and quality with a unified foundation when using CMOs and CDMOs.

-Quartic provides an ML Pipeline that is tightly integrated with the incoming data, supports models built using Quartic’s machine learning or open machine learning frameworks, and integrates the output of the models to OT systems, visualization systems, process control systems and quality management systems.
+Quartic provides an ML Pipeline that is tightly integrated with the incoming data, supports models built using Quartic’s machine learning or open machine learning frameworks, and integrates the output of the models to OT systems, visualization systems, process control systems, and quality management systems.
 The built models can be tested on streaming data to ensure they will perform as expected.

 The Necessity of Explainability

 Model explainability is the ability of a model to transparently explain itself and its output in a way that the average human can understand.
 In regulated industries such as Pharma, acceptance, adoption, and compliance require a high degree of explainability that’s not available in most open AI frameworks.

 There is a common misconception that AI cannot be used in a regulated environment or is hard to validate because it is a “black box”.
 The reality is that validating an application, or a process using AI, is no different than the validation processes used for traditional methods like SPC.

-That is why Quartic has chosen to invest in CFR21/11 and GxP enablement at every step of the model building, testing and deployment process.
-Well documented validation protocols, with IQ, PQ & OQ for the platform and applications, including the data and model pipelines, support each step and allow the user to easily deploy them in a regulated process.
+That is why Quartic has chosen to invest in CFR21/11 and GxP enablement at every step of the model building, testing, and deployment process.
+Well-documented validation protocols, with IQ, PQ & OQ for the platform and applications, including the data and model pipelines, support each step and allow the user to easily deploy them in a regulated process.
 Access control and audit trails built into the platform also ensure this compliance.